McCartan History, Family Crest & Coats of Arms

 - Arthur McCartan, aged 50, who settled in America from Down, in 1906

-- John McCartan, aged 26, who emigrated to the United States from Down, Ireland, in 1907
+- John McCartan, aged 26, who immigrated to the United States from Down, Ireland, in 1907

-- James McCartan, aged 20, who emigrated to the United States from Castlewellan, Ireland, in 1908
+- James McCartan, aged 20, who immigrated to the United States from Castlewellan, Ireland, in 1908

 - Edward McCartan, aged 30, who landed in America from Kilkeel, Ireland, in 1909